Ljungwaldh/milestone-project-4/TESTING.md

  - Clicked on all the social media links to confirm that they redirect to the correct social media websites
  - Checked all pages to see that the footer stayed low enough on each page to not show whitespace under the footer

+**Messages**
+All instances of where messages are applied to logic were tested to test that they all render as they should depending on the event/view.

+ - **Resolved Bug**: In only certain instances were messages popping up, for example, for when a Creator user is editing a project.
+However, many other messages were not rendering.
+In the end, this was done to missing an extra line of code in settings.py related to message storage:
+	 - `MESSAGE_STORAGE = 'django.contrib.messages.storage.session.SessionStorage'`
+- After adding this line of code all the messages started to work as intended

 #### Landing Page
 **Main Header**